oracle/graal/docs/reference-manual/native-image/Properties.md

 * Passing `-D<key>=<value>` to `native-image` affects properties seen at image build time.
 * Passing `-D<key>=<value>` to an image execution affects properties seen at image run time.

-## Aaccess Environment Variables at Run Time
+## Access Environment Variables at Run Time

-Native image can also access the environment variables at runtime.
+Native image can also access environment variables at runtime.
 Consider the following example.

 1. Save this Java code into _EnvMap.java_ file: